Image tagging – Automatic keyword implementation

 Using image tagging gives you the chance to create easily searchable photos.
 How does it work and how do companies benefit from it?
 Here’s a complete breakdown.

 Image tagging is the process of labeling or keywording images based on figures within a certain picture.
-Image tagging software automatically tag images, though it’s possible for users to fulfill image tagging processes.
+Image tagging software automatically tags images, though it’s possible for users to fulfill image tagging processes.
 It makes images on websites more searchable through keywords pertaining to that photo.

 Here’s a real life example explaining how image tagging works.
 Imagine an entire home photo album is scanned and uploaded digitally to a computer.
 Then those images are uploaded all at once to a personal website.
 As each image is uploaded, a program fills in details about them.
-If a picture has the wedding cake in it, the keywords ‘cake’ and ‘food’ are tagged.
+If a picture has a wedding cake in it, the keywords ‘cake’ and ‘food’ are tagged.
 When the process is complete, the user can search the entire digital album using keywords the program implemented.

 Note the first image below.
-The bigger words are stronger keywords, and the smaller words are secondary.
+The bigger words are stronger keywords and the smaller words are secondary.
 These were automatically sorted and ranked by an image tagging program.

 In the second image, there’s only one object.
 This gives the image tagging program a chance to easily rank the keywords by a percentage or decimal because the object is an exact something (dog).

 Metadata describes other data.
-It is the keywords that are used to describe an image.
+It is the keywords used to describe an image.
 In that way, metadata is related to image tagging as it is the end result of some of the keywording processes.
 Image tagging in itself is a process, while metadata is not.

 To illustrate this, think of a cash register.
 Every time the cashier swipes an item through, it’s given a price on a receipt.
 Image tagging is the swiping of items.
 Keywords and metadata are the prices.
 Therefore, image tagging is the process, and metadata is simply a product of the process.

 The time saved and efficiency with image tagging is too much to pass up on.
 Make sure your company implements an image tagging system as soon as possible.